nicolasrouge/Hexagonal-Architecture-Refacoring/README.md

 # Hexagonal Architecture Refactoring

 Hello there!
 I'm undertaking an exciting exercise: refactoring the project originally developed by Pauline Jamin and Caroline Desplanques, in partnership with Artisan Developpeur.
-<https://youtu.be/G8ItpRMBcH0> This project, originally designed at Agicap, showcases a unique approach to Domain-Driven Design (DDD) with a particular focus on hexagonal architecture.
+<https://youtu.be/G8ItpRMBcH0> This project, originally designed at Agicap, showcases an approach to Domain-Driven Design (DDD) with a particular focus on hexagonal architecture.

 Really good exercises.
 Thanks to Pauline Jamin, Caroline Desplanques & Artisan Developpeur.